-The Dakota sandstone of Early and Late Cretaceous age crops out as the capping beds on Skein Mesa.
+The Dakota sandstone of Early and Late Cretaceous age crops out in this quadrangle as the capping beds on the mesa back of Summit Point and on Horse Range Mesa.
 The Dakota consists principally of gray, yellow, and buff flaggy sandstone; less abundant are conglomerate, carbonaceous shale, and impure coal.
-Some of the sandstone is fine-grained and thin-bedded, but much of it is coarse-grained and cross-bedded.
-Scattered through the sandstone are irregular, discontinuous beds and lenses of conglomerate containing chert and quartz pebbles as much as 2 inches across.
+Some of the sandstone is fine-grained and thin-bedded, but much of it is coarse-grained and crossbedded.
+Scattered through the sandstone are irregular discontinuous beds and lenses of conglomerate containing chert and quartz pebbles as much as 2 inches in diameter.
 Interfingering with the sandstone beds are thin-bedded gray and black carbonaceous shales and thin coal seams and beds.
 Plant impressions abound in both the sandstone and the shale.
-The entire thickness of the Dakota sandstone is not exposed in the quadrangle; the upper beds have been stripped off by erosion; but in Dry Creek Basin in the eastern part of the quadrangle the beds that remain attain a maximum thickness of 180 feet,
+The entire thickness of the Dakota sandstone is not exposed in the quadrangle; the upper beds have been stripped off by erosion; but the beds that remain attain a thickness of about 50 feet.